The Derbyshire Derwent Part 1

 SK1987

-There are some nice shots of the river/reservoir taken from this square (as above), but non actually of it in the square.
+There are some nice shots of the river/reservoir taken from this square (as above), and now thanks to Peter Barr a couple of the river/reservoir in it.

 SK1986